calband/calband-tutorial/README.md

 This process creates a new branch.
 It also stores your changes into a commit.
 Finally, it pushes the commit that is stored on your computer to Github.

 Open up the Github repository.
 You should see a yellow box with your branch.
 Smash that mf pull request button!!!
 Submit a pull request!!!
 You did it!!!
-WoooOooOOOoOoOOOooOOOOOOOOOO
+WoooOooOOOoOoOOOooOOOOOOOOOO!!
+You should see that the Computer Coordinators have created pull requests as well!

 ## Congratulations

 [Congratulations!!!](https://youtu.be/1Bix44C1EzY)

 Just by completing this tutorial, you've accomplished so much!!!
-You now have the basic knowledge to contribute to the computer committee!
-[Yee haw](https://youtu.be/I04OIfbBrTg)!
+You now have the basic knowledge to contribute to the Computer Committee!
+[Yee haw](https://youtu.be/M0Ncawy2LJc)!

 ##